arangodb/docs-hugo/site/content/3.12/data-science/arangographml/deploy.md

 To summarize, all you need to do is:
 1. Sign up for an [ArangoGraph account](https://dashboard.arangodb.cloud/home?utm_source=docs&utm_medium=cluster_pages&utm_campaign=docs_traffic).
 2. Create a new [deployment in ArangoGraph](../../arangograph/deployments/_index.md#how-to-create-a-new-deployment).
-3. Start using the ArangoGraphML functionatalities.
+3. Start using the ArangoGraphML functionalities.

 ### Self-managed ArangoGraphML